intel/neuro-vectorizer/README.md

 Note that this command will raise `ray.exceptions.RayActorError: The actor died unexpectedly before finishing this task`.
 This error is due to killing the ray worker after inferencing all the files. **Ignore this error**.

 # The provided pretrained model:
-A very basic pretrained model is provided as three checkpoints under ./checkpoints that you can use to navigate and exercise. for example: you can run `python temp_rollout.py checkpoints/checkpoint_100/checkpoint-100 --rollout_dir "./tests" --compile`
+A very basic pretrained model is provided as three checkpoints under `./checkpoints` that you can use to navigate and exercise.
+For example:
+you can run `python temp_rollout.py checkpoints/checkpoint_100/checkpoint-100 --rollout_dir "./tests" --compile`

 Please reach out to Ameer Haj Ali for any questions.